-In a new project, film-maker Jasper Coppes establishes connections with the native Greenlandic community during a short stay in Nuuk.
-He investigates the iconography of Greenlandic indigenous relations with the drastically changing landscape.
-In the long run the aim is to set up a collaborative film production and to work towards a critical understanding of the differences between colonial and indigenous audiovisual perception of the changing arctic environment.
+In his 2017 project, film-maker Jasper Coppes established connections with the native Greenlandic community during a short stay in Nuuk.
+He investigated the iconography of Greenlandic indigenous relations with the drastically changing landscape.
+His aim was to set up a collaborative film production and to work towards a critical understanding of the differences between colonial and indigenous audiovisual perception of the changing arctic environment.

 In 2020 the resulting experimental film Aasivissuit will have its world premiere.
 The film is produced by VRIZA and co-produced by UiLU indigenous stories, and was recorded with a Dutch and Greenlandic crew.

 Point of departure for the short film is an area in Greenland with great cultural value (UNESCO).
 Local nature expert Adam Lyberth, park ranger Francisca D. Olsen and archaeologist Pauline Knudsen are leading protagonists that guide our journey through the landscape.